-If we are unable to maintain an adequate supply of quality video advertising inventory on our streaming platform or generate sufficient demand to effectively sell our available video advertising inventory, our business may be harmed.
+If we are unable to maintain an appropriate supply of quality video advertising inventory on our streaming platform or generate sufficient demand to effectively sell our available video advertising inventory, our business may be harmed.

-Our business model depends on our ability to grow video advertising inventory on our streaming platform and sell it to advertisers.
+Our business model depends on our ability to maintain an appropriate supply of video advertising inventory on our streaming platform and sell it to advertisers.
 While The Roku Channel has historically served as a valuable source of video advertising inventory for us to sell, there is no guarantee that it will continue to do so in the future.
 If The Roku Channel is unable to secure content that is appealing to our users and advertisers, or is unable to do so on terms that provide a sufficient supply of advertising inventory at reasonable cost, our supply of video advertising inventory will be negatively impacted.
 We are also dependent on our ability to monetize video advertising inventory within other ad-supported apps on our streaming platform and seek to sell such inventory from the content partners of such apps.
 We may fail to attract content partners that generate a sufficient quantity or quality of ad-supported content hours on our streaming platform or fail to obtain access to a sufficient supply of such advertising inventory from the publishers.

 Our access to video advertising inventory in ad-supported streaming apps on our streaming platform varies greatly among apps and the amount, quality, and cost of video advertising inventory available to us can change at any time.
 Accordingly, we may not have access to a significant portion of the video advertising inventory on our streaming platform.
-For certain apps, including YouTube's ad-supported app, we have no access to video advertising inventory at this time, and we may not secure access in the future.
-Moreover, when existing SVOD services introduce new ad-supported tiers to their streaming services, we have in the past been unable, and in the future may be unable, to obtain access to video advertising inventory on these tiers on mutually agreeable terms, or at all.
-If we cannot grow, maintain, and generate sufficient demand for an adequate supply of quality video advertising inventory at reasonable costs to keep up with demand or sell such advertising inventory at our desired price, our business may be harmed.
-If we are unable to effectively sell our available video advertising inventory, our business may be harmed.
+For certain apps, including YouTube, we have no access to video advertising inventory at this time, and we may not secure access in the future.
+Moreover, we have in the past been unable, and in the future may be unable, to obtain access to video advertising inventory on ad-supported tiers of SVOD services on mutually agreeable terms, or at all.
+If we cannot grow, maintain, and generate sufficient demand for an appropriate supply of quality video advertising inventory at reasonable costs to keep up with demand or sell such advertising inventory at our desired price, our business may be harmed.

-If the advertising campaigns that run on our streaming platform decrease or are not relevant or not engaging to our users, our business may be adversely impacted.
+If the advertising campaigns that run on our streaming platform decrease or are not relevant or not engaging to our users, our business may be harmed.

 We have made, and are continuing to make, investments to engage with more advertisers and content partners, and enable them to deliver more relevant advertising campaigns to our viewers.
-However, a small number of advertisers and content partners historically have accounted for a significant portion of the spending on ads integrated into our UI.
-If our advertisers and content partners decrease spending on ads integrated into our UI, our financial condition and operating results may suffer, and our business may be harmed.
+Historically, a small number of advertisers and content partners have accounted for a significant portion of the spending on ads integrated into our UI, and we are making efforts to expand the number and categories of advertisers spending on these ads.
+If our advertisers and content partners decrease spending on ads integrated into our UI, or if our efforts to broaden the categories of advertisers spending on these ads are unsuccessful, our financial condition and operating results may suffer, and our business may be harmed.
 For example, consolidation among content partners has in the past resulted, and may in the future result, in decreased spending on ads integrated into our UI.